genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 - *-generated-view.jar
 - *-generated-hft.jar

-These jars are handled separately and are always added to the classpath of every process.
-For this reason, it is important to make sure that these jars are always excluded from the manifest of the modules you build.
+These jars are handled separately and are automatically added to the classpath of every process. *So, make sure that they are excluded from the manifest of any custom module in your project*.

 This is because the jars built when your project is built might not necessarily contain all the required information, depending on what project configuration you are using.

+### Build-time code generation (recommended)
-If you are using a new project structure, then DAOs are generated as part of the app at build time.
-However, they need to be given a specific versioning scheme as part of the build.
-The runtime environment has a separate mechanism for resolving these specific jars, so they still should be excluded from module manifests.
+If you are generating your DAOs as part of the app at build time, they need to be given a specific versioning scheme as part of the build.
+The runtime environment has a separate mechanism for resolving these specific jars, *so they must still be excluded from module manifests*.

+### runtime code generation (remap)
-If you are using an older project set-up, your project may expect that code generation happens on the host as part of the remap process.
-In this case, the number of external distributions and therefore tables that are part of the codegen process may not be known until the application is deployed.
+If you are using `remap` to generate code at runtime, the number of external distributions (and therefore, tables that are part of the codegen process) might not be known until the application is deployed. *So, these jars must still be excluded from module manifests*.

+### Creating a reusable component
-If you are working on a re-usable platform component, then the schema defined in your module is designed to be composed into a larger application schema, and the jars definitely should not be shipped as part of the distribution.
+If you are working on a re-usable platform component, then the schema defined in your module is designed to be composed into a larger application schema. *So, the generated jars still should be excluded from module manifests.*

-The way to ensure that generated jars are excluded from the module manifests when building is to use the `compileOnly` scope in gradle.
+To ensure that generated jars are excluded from the module manifests when building, use the `compileOnly` scope in gradle.

 ```
 compileOnly(project(path = ":<project>-dictionary-cache", configuration = "codeGen"))